wistia/nsq-ruby/README.md

 # TODO

 - test
-  - need a way to know so combine can throw 500s
   - unicode messages
   - assert valid topic and channel names

 - feature
   - should we take messages out of the queue when a connection dies?

-- code
-  - make identify take data and call the thing that generates the data?

-- api
-  - should we have a nicer api instead of: consumer.messages.pop?
-  - consumer.queue_size
-  - consumer.next_message

 - questions
   - is it possible to be in a state of complete brokeness without knowing it ...